Fabian Huber

 Watching what the team has built since the handover is something else entirely.
 The identity finding its feet across every touchpoint, the Westwing stores appearing across Europe with the logo above the door — and if you haven’t seen what 1zu33 have done with the interiors, please do yourself a favour.
 Collaborating with everyone involved, at Meiré und Meiré, at Westwing, and across every project partner, was as rewarding as anything the brief asked for.

-This case study is also very much alive because of everything that came after the redesign: the campaigns, the stylings, the photography from some genuinely talented people doing some of their best work.
-That’s what makes the whole thing worth looking at.
+This case study is also very much alive because of everything that came after the redesign: the campaigns, styling, the photography from some genuinely talented people doing some of their best work.

 Store design developed by Westwing in collaboration with 1zu33